 Create the most hilarious memes and let the judge decide what is funny.

 Take a look at the What Do You Meme? game.

 4. Soup Party Favors

 What can you give besides leftover soup?
 Here are some cute ideas.

 1. Snowman Soup

-At first it might seem that this is only a favor for the winter soup parties but not necessarily so… snowman would definitely turn into soup during the warmer seasons.
+At first, it seems this fits only winter soup parties but it’s not so.
+A snowman would definitely turn into soup during the warmer seasons.